0xAX/asm/content/asm_5.md

 If you already have some experience programming in other languages, you’ve likely come across the term macro.
 It can be considered as a term with very wide meaning.
 However, depending on the technology you are using and the context, [macro](https://en.wikipedia.org/wiki/Macro_(computer_science)) can refer mainly to the two very different things:

 - Text substitution.
 These are the macros you may find in C or C++ programming languages.
 They performing a simple text replacement before the code compilation happens.
-This leads to the situation when the compiler never operatos with macros but only with the results of them.
+This leads to the situation when the compiler never operators with macros but only with the results of them.
 For example:

    ```C
    #define SQUARE(x) (x * x)